piyush-kurur/piyush-kurur.github.io/contents/posts/2013-08-24-Raaz-A-cryptographic-network-library.md

 secret and the password.
 The attacker then can guess the password one character at a time by looking at the time it takes for you to reject the password.
-One would usually not compare the secrets directly but hash them together with a salt and the hashes.
-However, any comparisons that take time dependent on the user input is prone to lead to future attacks when deployed without much thought.
+One would usually not compare the secrets directly but hash them together with a salt and compare the hashes.
+However, any comparisons that take time *dependent* on the user input is prone to lead to future attacks when deployed without much thought.

 We could avoid this problem by asking users of our library to always